Overactive bladder (OAB) and Botox injection

 How does Botox work?

-Botox is injected into the wall of the bladder using a special device called a cystoscope.
-This is a lit scope that looks into the bladder and urethra.
+- Botox is injected into the wall of the bladder.
+A special device called a cystoscope is used.
+This is a scope that looks into the bladder and urethra.

-Botox helps block the contraction of the muscle in the bladder wall that cause the urge to urinate.
+- Botox helps block the contraction of the bladder wall muscle that causes the urge to urinate.

 After the procedure